Robinpig/Note/docs/CS/DB/Redis/persist.md

 ## Introduction

+Redis uses a persistence model based on the `fork()` system call in order to create a process with the same (shared) memory content of the main Redis process.
+This secondary process dumps the content of the memory on disk.
+This is used by `rdb.c` to create the snapshots on disk and by `aof.c` in order to perform the AOF rewrite when the append only file gets too big.

+The implementation inside `aof.c` has additional functions in order to implement an API that allows commands to append new commands into the AOF file as clients execute them.

+The `call()` function defined inside `server.c` is responsible for calling the functions that in turn will write the commands into the AOF.

 Redis provides a different range of persistence options:

 - **RDB** (Redis Database): The RDB persistence performs point-in-time snapshots of your dataset at specified intervals.